Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-Our interest in determinantal processes with correlation kernels (\ref{kernel}) is mainly motivated by the following example that we call the {\bf MNS ensemble}.
-In the physics literature, the authors of~\cite{MNS_94} introduced an ensemble of unitary invariant Hermitian matrices whose eigenvalue distribution interpolates between the GUE and the Poisson process.
+Our interest in determinantal processes with correlation kernels of the form (\ref{kernel}) is mainly motivated by the following example that we call the {\bf MNS ensemble}.
+In~\cite{MNS_94}, motivated by the physics of disordered systems, Moshe, Neuberger and Shapiro introduced an ensemble of unitary invariant Hermitian matrices whose eigenvalue distribution interpolates between the GUE and the Poisson process.
 This model was rigorously analyzed in~\cite{Johansson_07} and it was proved that its Grand Canonical version is a determinantal process with correlation kernel on $\R$ given by